Mpriour42/TP_NGS_Clownfish/Readme.md

 ### 2) Data assembly
   * **Assemby of the reads using TRINITY**.
 See the script `trinity.sh`.
 The reads are then assembled into a FASTA file.
 To get to know how to use trinity, see the page: https://github.com/trinityrnaseq/trinityrnaseq/wiki/Running-Trinity.
 Basically, Trinity combines three modules: Inchworm, Chrysalis and Butterfly, that together assemble reads in linear sequences, then make a graph and distribute the reads between clusters for each gene, and finally reconstruct isoforms and separate paralogs.
+One should use the `nohup`command to run the script because Trinity can take long.

     See the image below for an example of how a fasta file looks:
   ![fasta_example](fasta_example.PNG)